ajcrabill/slrp-org/resources/glossary/index.md

 <strong>Interpretation</strong>: An assessment, judgment, or opinion about an observation.
 Related: Observation
 <br/><br/>

-<strong>Student-Led Restorative Practices (SLRP)</strong>: The State of Texas’ continuous improvement framework for campuses that choose to be intensely focused on improving student outcomes through implementation of restorative practices.
-Restorative Leadership Teams (RLTs) that implement the SLRP framework with integrity understand that student outcomes don’t change until adult behaviors change.
-Starting with me.
-<br/><br/>

 <strong>Observation</strong>: A noticing of what has measurably happened.
 Related: Interpretation
 <br/><br/>